rayhog/aviator-jekyll-template/_documentation/overview.md

   pairs such as the following examples: <br>
   `{product: Excel}` or `{manufacturer: Microsoft}`.

-  * Nodes are connected by relationships that you use to connect multiple nodes in a single query.
+  * Nodes are connected by relationships that you use to query multiple nodes in a single query.

   ###### The following graph shows the Technopedia nodes and relationships: